ThasianX/ElegantColorPalette/README.md

 `ElegantColorPalette` is inspired by [TimePage](https://us.moleskine.com/timepage/p0486) and is part of a larger repository of elegant demonstrations like this: [TimePage Clone](https://github.com/ThasianX/TimePage-Clone).

+The top level view is an `SKView` that presents an `SKScene` of colors nodes.
+The color nodes are `SKShapeNode` subclasses.
+When using this library, you are only interacting with the `SKView`: all you have to do is configure the size of the view either through autolayout or size constraints and the view does the rest.

 ## Basic usage

 For SwiftUI: